30 Best Online Master’s in School Counseling Programs (2026)

 The tuition for a school counseling master’s degree can vary per year depending on the school.
 In-person programs tend to cost between $11,554 and $20,000 per year.
 Online school counseling programs tend to be more affordable, with the average tuition per year coming to $12,000 or lower.
 For the programs we’ve included on this list, we’ve tried to keep as close to this average as possible, though other benefits in a given program might have made us make some allowances for a higher cost for some inclusions on this list.

-For a given state to approve someone’s license as a mental health therapist, the candidate’s education and academic background (the master’s degree) need to meet minimum requirements.
+For a given state to approve someone’s license as a school counselor, the candidate’s education and academic background (the master’s degree) need to meet minimum requirements.
 Accreditation is a beneficial part of that process.
 The primary accrediting agency for school counseling programs is the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 CACREP’s standards already meet the requirements set out by most states, so a program that has been CACREP-accredited is already assumed to meet minimum standards.
 So, while you can go through the process of auditing a program’s academic program to make sure it fits your state’s licensing requirements, it’s often simpler to look for the CACREP accreditation label.
 For that reason, the programs on this list have been accredited by either CACREP or a similar agency.

 Online school counseling programs average between 2 and 3 years to complete, but this depends on the program, a student’s enrollment status as full or part time, and whether or not the student is participating in an accelerated program.
 We prioritized programs that average being completed in 2 or 3 years to stay within the average.